Easy chicken burger recipe with the juiciest, most flavorful chicken patties seasoned Mediterranean-style! No outdoor grill necessary.

 Photo Credits: Katherine Irwin

-The one knock on chicken burgers is they can be bland and dry, but I have a few tricks to ensure you get the juiciest, most delicious chicken patties.
-First, use bread crumbs (you can use gluten free) to lock in the moisture, preventing the patties from drying out as they cook.
+Like with salmon burgers, chicken burgers have a bad reputation for being bland and dry.
+Not here!
+I have a few tricks to ensure you get the juiciest, most delicious chicken patties.
+First, use breadcrumbs (you can use gluten-free if needed) to lock in the moisture, preventing the patties from drying out as they cook.
 (It’s also my secret to the juiciest Italian Chicken Meatballs and Chicken Piccata Meatballs, by the way.)
 Greek yogurt brings a good tang and additional moisture, while a small drizzle of good extra virgin olive oil adds a rich flavor and healthy fats.

-This chicken burger recipe is a family favorite: I love it for a Sunday BBQ, but it works just as well for a casual weeknight dinner.
+I use my homemade Italian Seasoning Blend, which makes this chicken burger recipe a family favorite: I love it for a Sunday BBQ, but it works just as well for a casual weeknight dinner.
 No grill required!

-This chicken burger recipe is meant to be made on repeat with all the ingredients I try to keep stocked.
+This recipe is meant to be made on repeat with all the ingredients I try to keep stocked.
 Grab the meat, some fixings, and you’re good to go!

 For the Chicken Patties